 - Legal Drug was halted for a few years, but it continued in 2011 under a new title, Drug and Drop.

 - X/1999, perhaps their most infamous example, has been on hold since 2003, with 18 out of a planned 21 volumes released.
-The magazine that had been publishing it (Monthly Asuka) had been dropped, and CLAMP has been searching to put it in a proper magazine - though at this point there are doubts that the group is still making serious efforts to pursue this or continue the work.
+The magazine that had been publishing it (Monthly Asuka) has since folded, and CLAMP has been searching to put it in a proper magazine - though at this point there are doubts that the group is still making serious efforts to pursue this or continue the work.

 - Fire Candy's mangaka left off her work after two volumes to begin another, although she did state in her last note that she'd like to return to the series after gaining more experience.